vatis-project/website/docs/client/atis-station.markdown

 If you prefer not to cycle through each letter to find the one you want, you can manually enter the ATIS letter.
 To enter the ATIS letter edit mode, **Shift + Left Double-Click** on the ATIS letter box.
 The cursor will change to a blinking I-beam, indicating that you can start typing.
 Type the desired letter and press Enter to confirm it.
 Press ESC (Escape) to cancel the action.

 ![Type ATIS Letter](/assets/images/TypeAtisLetter.gif)

+## Fetch Real-World D-ATIS Letter
+You can optionally retrieve the real-world D-ATIS letter (for stations with an active FAA Digital ATIS) by using the keyboard shortcut `CTRL + D`.
+This action retrieves only the ATIS letter and does not fetch any associated ATIS messages, such as airport conditions or NOTAMs.